htil/bdr/README.md

 $ roslaunch bebop_driver bebop_node.launch
 ```

-Open a new terminal and run the sensor node.
+Open a new terminal and run the sensor node (devel/setup.bash will have to be sourced again).

 ```
 $ rosrun bebop_brain_drone_race sensor.py
 ```

-Open a new terminal and run the controller node.
+Open a new terminal and run the controller node (devel/setup.bash will have to be sourced again).

 ```
 $ rosrun bebop_brain_drone_race controller.py